LibreEdu/IFT2015-H21/lindenmayer/readme.txt

 simulation.
 Knowing that the death events are generated during the birth event, they are a reflection of the living population at a time t.
 This allowed us to simulate the first part without having to manage the population of female sims.
+For this part, it was necessary to "start with all men in the current population."
+The men were considered to be the males, not the humans.

 For the first part, the heap is a min heap, we want the smallest date (of death), while for the second part, it is a max heap, we want the biggest date